vbocan/qrng-data-diode/docs/SOFTWAREX_MANUSCRIPT.md

 **Conflict of Interest**: The author declares no competing interests.

 **Data Availability**: All source code, configuration examples, test cases, and benchmark data are included in the GitHub repository under MIT license.

----

-_Manuscript prepared for submission to SoftwareX_

-_December 2025_